Nomi-1/personal-website/src/blog-posts/sass/sass.md

 Cascading Style Sheets (CSS) is one of the most important languages in web development.
 It defines the style of a website.
 However, the writing of CSS is laborious and for more complex work, the sheets become quite large.
 SASS is a CSS extension that makes writing and maintenance much easier.
 But it also has important features like variables, nesting, mixins and inheritance.
 After learning how to use it, writing CSS becomes noticeably quick and tidy.

 ### Advantages & creation of variables
 Variables have super many advantages.
-Of course, creating the variables is work at first, but later you only have advantages.
+Of course, creating the variables is quite a lot of work at first, but later you only have advantages.
 If you create variables for the colours or website sizes, revising them later becomes much easier and faster.
 Assuming the colours of the website are to be changed, the HEX code only needs to be changed in one place.
 I collect my general variables in my boilerplate.

 <br />